kibiz0r/ScrapMechanicOilRig/README.md

 ## About

 This mod adds a new variant of the Vacuum Pump, which exclusively pumps oil.
+(Other mods just *extend* the pump, making it so that you have to deal with all of the excess water!)

 Find it in the Craftbot, under Interactive.
 The icon looks identical to a Vacuum Pump, but the model itself will be black-ish.